Trump's phone calls with world leaders: What's different?

 CNN has made several attempts to independently verify which leaders spoke to the President-elect and confirmed that he has spoken with the prime ministers of Ireland, Australia, Canada, Japan, Italy, Israel, Denmark and the UK in addition to the presidents of Egypt, Russia, Turkey, France, China, Mexico, Argentina, South Korea and Ukraine.
 Trump has also spoken to German Chancellor Angela Merkel, United Nations Secretary-General Ban Ki-moon and Saudi King Salman bin Abdelaziz Al-Saud.

-Calls and emails to the remaining nine heads of government to find out if they spoke with the President-elect went unanswered.
+Calls and emails to the remaining nine heads of government to find out if they spoke with Trump went unanswered.
 CNN has not verified which world leaders also spoke to Pence.

 The President-elect responded to media reports querying what appears to be a random call sheet for foreign leaders.